rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 6.4.1 Allow sessions to be ended by the host or automatically when all players leave (2 Points) [x] 6.4.2 Clean up session data to prevent orphaned sessions (1 Point) [ ] 6.5 Security and Access Control (2 Points)
-[ ] 6.5.1 Prevent unauthorized access to sessions (1 Point)
-[ ] 6.5.2 Handle edge cases such as:
-    - Duplicate player names
-    - Session hijacking attempts
-    - Players attempting to join a full session
-    - Host disconnects and session persistence
+[x] 6.5.1 Prevent unauthorized access to sessions (1 Point) [x] 6.5.3 Limit players to only edit their existing session (1 Point) [x] 6.5.4 Limit session creation globally to a rate of no more than 1000 players per day or that equivalent per minute if we assume games last 15 minutes each(1 Point)
+[x] 6.5.4 Global Database killswitch, if there are more than 10,000 read/writes in a day, disable all read/write.
+You can create a new collection that only the server has access to which will keep track of the quantity of transactions and the date(1 Point)

-[ ] 7.
+[x] 7.
 Lobby and Player Join/Leave (12 Points)
-[ ] 7.1 Lobby UI and Player List (3 Points)
+[x] 7.1 Lobby UI and Player List (3 Points)
 [x] 7.1.1 Display all players currently in the lobby, including their names and statuses (2 Points) [x] 7.1.2 Update the player list in real time as players join or leave (1 Point) [x] 7.2 Join/Leave Logic (3 Points)